-- Disable (the default) ignores the operator panel bottom margin value. - Enable forces the bottom margin to the value specified by the operator panel.
+- OFF (the default) ignores the operator panel bottom margin value. - ON forces the bottom margin to the value specified by the operator panel. - NOTE: If Bottom Margin is ON, the operator can enter a bottom margin; the top margin will be forced to zero.
+If it is OFF, the operator panel bottom margin is forced to zero.